trinodb/trino/presto-docs/src/main/sphinx/develop/example-http.rst

 ----

-The Example HTTP connector can be found in the ``presto-example-http`` directory in the root of the Presto source tree.
+The Example HTTP connector can be found in the ``presto-example-http`` directory in the root of the Trino source tree.

 Plugin Implementation
 ---------------------